 "Action-packed, enthralling, and full of twists.
 This story has it all."--Woman's World

-A former sniper with the 75th Ranger Regiment, Clay Fox left the army after a tragic incident that he can't get past.
-Now he's working as a high school resource officer until he can figure out what to do with the rest of his life.
+Former sniper Clay Fox left the army after a tragic incident that he can't get past.
+Until he can figure out what to do with the rest of his life, he's working as a resource officer at a school.

-Their paths cross when Julianna is called in to negotiate a courtroom hostage situation involving Clay's sister.
-Impressed and a bit intimidated by the calm, capable woman with the dark hair and blue eyes, Clay invites her to speak at his school.
 Dottie's school.

+When Julianna is called in to negotiate a courtroom hostage situation involving Clay's sister, he's impressed--and, if he's honest, a bit intimidated--by the calm, capable woman with the dark hair and blue eyes, and invites her to speak at the school.

 But as the anniversary of a school shooting from Julianna's past approaches, it becomes clear that her perfect record is about to be tested and that Dottie is at risk.
 If Julianna and Clay can't figure out who's behind the attacks, more innocent people will die--and Dottie is next in line.